Vietnam.vn - Nền tảng quảng bá Việt Nam

 The design of Dong Du base is very difficult to access because there are up to 5 entrances.
 From the outside, the "den" of American soldiers is protected by a system of fences and obstacles up to several dozen meters thick.
 Inside the fence are high earthen ramparts and a dense system of watchtowers.

-Inside the base were functional subdivisions, complete with an airport, trenches, and combat fortifications.
+Inside the base were functional subdivisions, complete with an airport, trenches and combat fortifications.
 The warehouse had only one entrance and was also strictly controlled.
 At each gate, the enemy stationed two soldiers to guard.
 On the outer perimeter, the US military patrolled continuously.

 Each mine was disguised by Ms. Thanh in a Guigoz milk can, covered with food.
-Pretending to bring lunch to work, she passed through 5 guard stations, proactively opening the lid of the box for each guard to check.
+Pretending to bring lunch to work, she passed through 5 guard posts, proactively opening the lid of the box for each guard to check.
 In 3 mornings, she successfully brought 3 mines into the club, hidden in soap boxes.
-After that, she brought 3 more timed mines, hidden near the explosives in the warehouse.
+After that, she brought 3 timed mines, hidden near the explosives in the warehouse.

 At 11:30, Mrs. Thanh invited the cleaners to go out for dinner.
 Sitting at the base of a rubber tree about 300 meters from the club, the 17-year-old female military intelligence soldier was nervous, her stomach churning, her heart pounding.
 In just 20 minutes, the mine would explode.
 Looking out at the grounds outside Dong Du base, the American imperial flag fluttered proudly and defiantly.

-The battle caused a great resonance in the resistance base area and the temporarily occupied enemy area.
+The battle caused a great echo in the resistance base area and the temporarily occupied enemy area.
 The people of Cu Chi increasingly believed in the armed strength and intelligence of the revolutionary organizations.

 Taking a sip of tea, Mrs. Thanh smiled: "The first mission was successful, I'm very excited."

 "In later years, when I recalled the time I was taken prisoner, I was startled as if I had just experienced a nightmare.
-The enemy convicted me of illegally using military weapons, causing disorder and causing serious consequences.
+The enemy sentenced me to illegally using military weapons, causing disorder and causing serious consequences.
 However, the battle with the club in Dong Du was not mentioned because there was no concrete evidence.
 After my prison term expired, they detained me for another 18 months.
 In total, I spent more than 2 years in prison," Ms. Thanh said sadly.

 "At that time, I thought my life was over.
 Some comrades from other military intelligence agencies in Cu Chi were arrested at the same time as me, including Ms. Nam Tranh, who was pregnant.
-I thought that since I had been reported, I should find a way to take the blame for her, helping her escape torture and danger to her life and the life of her unborn child.
+I thought that since I had been pointed out anyway, I should find a way to take the blame for her, helping her escape torture and danger to her life and the life of her unborn child.

 At night, she secretly went to get the letters left by the courier, memorized the contents of the letters and the tasks that needed to be done.
 Base meetings took place at night, she crossed deep forests, went down to the tunnels to meet the organization's commanders.
-If there was any commotion, she went straight to another place, not turning back to ensure safety.
+If there was any commotion, she went straight to another place, not looking back to ensure safety.

 During the Ho Chi Minh campaign in April 1975, soldier Phuong Thanh coordinated with revolutionary forces to mobilize the people of Cu Chi to rise up, contributing to the victory of liberating Cu Chi town on April 29, 1975.

-Thanks to her contributions to the revolutionary work, she was awarded the First Class Resistance Medal in 1989.
+For her contributions to the revolutionary work, she was awarded the First Class Resistance Medal in 1989.

-Every year, when the anniversary of the Great Victory of Spring 1975 comes, Ms. Phuong Thanh recalls her youthful years.
-During meetings with former Cu Chi guerrillas (after peace was restored, the military intelligence department was disbanded, and soldier Phuong Thanh was transferred to the female guerrillas team), she and the veterans recall many heroic memories of the army and people in the resistance war against the US.
+Every year, when the anniversary of the Great Spring Victory of 1975 comes, Ms. Phuong Thanh recalls her youthful years.
+During meetings with former Cu Chi guerrillas (after peace was restored, the military intelligence department was disbanded, and soldier Phuong Thanh was transferred to the female guerrillas' team), she and the veterans recall many heroic memories of the army and people in the resistance war against the US.

-During the conversation, Ms. Thanh also mentioned her late husband with tearful eyes.
+During the conversation, Mrs. Thanh also mentioned her late husband with tearful eyes.
 She said that she and her husband met each other during the liberation movement in 1975.
 At that time, the two sides corresponded and got to know each other for a while.
 After peace was restored, her husband's unit, the Ho Chi Minh City Command, came to Cu Chi to hold a wedding ceremony for her and her husband.

 After getting married, Ms. Thanh left the army and worked as a worker at the Viet Thang textile factory.
 Her partner was a lecturer at a military unit and was a 1/4 disabled veteran due to the effects of the war.
 The couple worked hard to raise their two sons with their government salaries.
 After her husband passed away, she lived with her son, daughter-in-law and grandchildren.

 I retired in 2004, my husband passed away due to illness in 2015.
-In my old age, I have many minor illnesses, I just want to live healthy because I still worry a lot about my children and grandchildren," Ms. Thanh said.
+In my old age, I have many minor illnesses, I just hope to live healthy because I still worry a lot about my children and grandchildren," Ms. Thanh said.

 After seeing Dan Tri reporter off after the conversation, she busied herself drying bread while the sun was still hot.
 She said she would use this bread to feed the chickens in Cu Chi in a few days.